-Fitbit has claimed that the Versa is the “lightest metal smartwatch” in the US market, and has a case made of ultra-thin, anodized aluminium that is slightly tapered and angled so it fits wrists of all sizes.
-The devices touch screen can be brightened up to 1000 Nits, allowing the user to read the screen even in bright lights.
+Fitbit has claimed that the Versa is the “lightest metal smartwatch” in the US market, and has a case made of ultra-thin, anodized aluminum that is slightly tapered and angled so it fits wrists of all sizes.
+The device’s touch screen can be brightened up to 1000 Nits, allowing the user to read the screen even in bright lights.

 The device has a battery that lasts more than 4 days on a single charge and shall be available in black with a black aluminum case, gray with a silver aluminum case, and peach with a rose gold aluminum case.
-Users will also be able to choose from a wide range of accessories for the device, like stain-resistant classic bands to Horween leather, stainless steel links, metal mesh bands, and a designer collection, priced between $29.95 and $99.95.
+Users can also choose from a wide range of accessories for the device, from stain-resistant classic bands to Horween leather, stainless steel links, metal mesh bands, and a designer collection priced between $29.95 and $99.95.

 As the wearables category continues to grow, Fitbit Versa fills a critical need in the market by delivering a beautifully designed, full-featured smartwatch that is easy to use at a very competitive price.
 Versa brings consumers the advanced health and fitness feature Fitbit is known for, along with broad compatibility across mobile platforms and 4+ days battery life to provide users with a better picture of their overall health, making it stand out from any smartwatch available today. – James Park, Co-Founder and CEO of Fitbit

-The Fitbit Ace, for its part, has been equipped with features that will allow kids aged 8 and above using the device to automatically track steps, active minutes, and sleep on a five-day battery.
+The Fitbit Ace, for its part, has been equipped with features that will allow kids aged 8 and above to use the device to automatically track steps, active minutes, and sleep on a five-day battery.
 Parents can use the Fitbit family account to control and monitor who the kids connect with the Fitbit app, along with other features of the Ace band.
-The badge shall remind kids to kids to move, and reward them for listening to reminders with collectible badges.
-The device has been priced at $99.95.
+The badge shall remind kids to kids to move and reward them for listening to reminders with collectible badges.
+The device was priced at $99.95.

-The Versa and the Ace are expected to launch worldwide in April 2018.
-Buy Fitbit Charge 2 wireless activity tracker and sleep wristband here.
+The Versa and the Ace are expected to launch worldwide on April 2018.